Session #13

 The Prophets

-We will briefly consider the prophets in the particular verses that foretell a looming significant change in the way the relationship with God will develop.
-Some act of saving, some sacrifice, some restoration over the "wound of the virgin daughter of my people".
-Something truly transformative, something always desired and never attained.
-The climax of man's life, indeed, lies in wait.
-What has been needed "from the beginning" is something finally unforeseeable and always longed for as in a desert, a moment that would change the world some for worse but largely for better.
-Moreover, there is a growing understanding or a softening of the soil to welcome the love of God we shall see in the coming sessions.
+We will briefly consider the prophets in the verses that foretell a significant change in the relationship between God and His people.
+These prophecies speak of a saving act, a sacrifice, or a restoration that will heal the "wound of the virgin daughter of my people."
+It is something truly transformative—always longed for but never fully attained.
+The climax of mankind's journey lies ahead, and what has been needed "from the beginning" is something unforeseen, yet always desired, like a moment in the desert that would change the world—some aspects for worse, but largely for better.

 We see the motion of God foretelling the beginning and end of His salvific plan immediately after man falls "enmity between you and the woman"